 A person’s recovery from TBI may be affected not only by the severity of the brain injury but also by the type of injury.
 The following are the most common types of sequelae developed from TBIs.

 - Intracranial Hematomas

 A hematoma is a blood clot within the brain tissue or underneath the skull.
-It’s most commonly caused by trauma such as car accident or fall.
-Intracranial hematoma can be subdural, epidural or intracerebral depending upon the location of blood clot in the brain.
-Headache, nausea and dizziness are some common symptoms which need not become evident right after the injury.
+It’s most commonly caused by trauma, such as a car accident or fall.
+Intracranial hematoma can be subdural, epidural, or intracerebral, depending upon the location of the blood clot in the brain.
+Headache, nausea, and dizziness are some common symptoms that need not become evident right after the injury.
 It may be visible even after days or months after the injury.

 Cerebral contusions are bruises in brain tissue occurring due to a head injury.
-The injury causes shock both at the point of impact and the opposite side of the brain.
-It is also called a coup -contrecoup injury.
+The injury causes shock both at the point of impact and on the opposite side of the brain.
+It is also called a coup-contrecoup injury.
 Contusions are common brain injuries in motor vehicle accidents where the head is propelled forward and accelerated and then moved back in deceleration.

 - Intracerebral Hemorrhage

 Bleeding within the brain tissue is called intracerebral hemorrhage (ICH).
 It is often found to be an aftereffect of other brain injuries.
 The cerebral lobes, the basal ganglia, the thalamus, the brain stem, and the cerebellum are the most common areas of the brain affected by intracerebral hemorrhage.

 When the brain lags behind the movement of the skull, portions of the brain are torn away.
 This causes a diffuse axonal injury.
 It is often caused by violent shaking or turning of the head, such as during a car accident.
 As axons enable nerve cell communication, damage to them may lead to permanent disability and loss of brain function.

 One of the most common forms of brain damage from car crashes is diffuse axonal injury, which occurs in about half of all serious head traumas.